 You cannot decide which archaeological site to visit?
 You don’t need to decide…You can visit both plus the Naples Archaeological Museum in one day.

 On August 24 AD 79, Mount Vesuvius erupted violently.
 By the end of the following day, thousands of people were dead and the flourishing Roman cities of Pompeii and Herculaneum had disappeared beneath tons of ash, pumice and solidified mud.

 The excavations at Pompeii and Herculanium, by contrast, offer an intact vision of daily life in a Roman society in all its aspects.
 They have produced not only many treasures, but also many less precious objects extremely useful for the understanding of everyday life during the years of the Roman empire.
 In the buildings of these towns - from the monumental to the most simple - the ancient world appears in all its complexity, with great clarity.

 The museum hosts extensive collections of Greek and Roman antiquities.
 Their core is from the Farnese Collection, which includes a collection of engraved gems (including the Farnese Cup, a Ptolemaic bowl made of sardonyx agate and the most famous piece in the "Treasure of the Magnificent", and is founded upon gems collected by Cosimo de' Medici and Lorenzo il Magnifico in the 15th century) and the Farnese Marbles.

-Please , don’t hesitate to contact us for any further information you might need.
+Please , do not hesitate to contact us for any further information you might need.

-*Entrance fees to visit Pompeii and Herculaneum ruins are 11 Euro per person in each place.
+*Entrance fees to visit Pompeii and Herculanium ruins is 28 Euro per person (Kombo Tickets), free for under 18's .

-Free for under 18's and over 65's but don’t forget to bring with you the European passport.
+Don’t forget to carry with you the European passport.